Many of us often wonder about edible plants in nature. What plants can you eat and which ones should you stay away from?

 You’ve probably heard of poison ivy, but not everyone has encountered it.
 Poison ivy is an Asian and North American flowering plant which has a pretty good reputation for causing itching, irritation and allergic rashes when touching it.

 The rash is caused by urushiol which is a clear liquid in the plant’s sap.
-Poison ivy is actually eaten by many animals, including birds, however, to humans it’s simply seen as a weed.
+Poison ivy is actually eaten by many animals, including birds.
+However, to humans it’s simply seen as a weed.
+Most people are allergic to poison ivy, so it’s safer not to eat it.

 Why would you want to eat poison ivy?